millejoh/emacs-ipython-notebook/doc/source/index.rst

 Traceback viewer
 ^^^^^^^^^^^^^^^^

-Traceback in notebook buffer is not easy to understand.
-You can open Traceback viewer by the command :el:symbol:`ein:notebook-view-traceback`.
+Tracebacks from the notebook buffer can be difficult to understand.
+You can open a Traceback viewer by calling :el:symbol:`ein:notebook-view-traceback`.

 In the Traceback viewer, following keybinds are available.

 .. el:keymap:: ein:traceback-mode-map